 It’s not complicated, really, and there are buses that take you there quite frequently during the day.
 I can write now about the history of the fortress, but I won’t.
 These words should be completely dedicated to Seasplash Festival.

 What happened in Stinjan changed my recent views of festivals.
 Maybe I’m just tired of some well-known ones with dozens of thousands daily visitors.
 Maybe it’s the atmosphere that was so much more private than on huge festivals.
 Maybe it’s the music that hat me completely, no matter on which stage I was chilling or dancing.
-Or maybe, as I said before, the blame is on the extremely hot European temperatures that made my brain to boil.
+Or maybe the blame is on the extremely hot European temperatures that made my brain to boil.